ulsdevteam/upload-media-to-peertube/README.md

                                will be truncated to 250 characters within PeerTube.

-  'description'                Description -- A description of the media.
-                               This can be empty.

-  'language'                   Language -- This can be empty, use empty for
-                               silent (no audio) media.
-Eg. English, Spanish, French, etc.

   'file'                       Media File that is uploaded (.mp3\|.mkv) --
                                Must be the full path to the media file.
                                Usually populated by scan-batch-dir script.